-When the base load is activated, the AGLC isolates the engine-generator set load-sharing lines.
-The load on the engine generator is ramped up or down to the base-load setting.
+When the base load Is activated, the AGLC Isolates the engine-generator set load-sharing lines by energizing relay K2 This opens $K2_1$ and closes $K2_2$ (as shown in Figure 1-2).
+This separates the generator load-sharing lines from the system load-sharing lines and closes the ramp-circuit signal through $K2_2$ to the unit load-sharing lines.
+The load on the engine generator Is ramped up or down to the base-load setting.
 The base-load setting can be adjusted to different load levels (with the ramps still in effect) while operating in the base-load mode.

 The load increases or decreases at preset rates.
 A base-load limit prevents overloading.
 This adjustment sets maximum base-load demand.
 When the AGLC is used as a unit control, opening the base-load contacts automatically ramps the engine-generator set back into the load-share system.
-Opening the breaker auxiliary contacts (which activate the AGLC without opening the base-load activate contacts) removes the base-load bias signal from the system.
+Opening the breaker auxiliary contacts (which activate the AGLC without opening the baseload activate contacts) removes the base-load bias signal from the system.
 Re-closing the breaker auxiliary contacts will then ramp the system back into base load.

 As a system control, one AGLC can be used to base load from one to fifteen engine generator sets against a utility.
 In this mode, the system load-sharing lines are connected to the AGLC unit load-sharing lines.
-The AGLC system loadsharing lines are not used.
+The AGLC system load-sharing lines are not used (see Figure 2-3).

 All AGLC controlled load changes start at the existing load on the engine generator set or on the system being controlled.
 This eliminates load bumps when separating from another system or connecting to another system (following proper synchronization).
 The up and down ramp rates are linear.
 These rates are set by the load and unload time adjustments.
 The ramps are independently adjustable from five seconds to five minutes for load changes equal to 100% of rated load.

 The AGLC provides a zero to one mA meter drive signal (see Figure 4-1).
 This signal is proportional to the load-sharing line voltage reference level.
-A zero to one mA meter connected to this signal will indicate demand on, or power level of, the local generating system.
+A zero to one mA meter connected to this signal will indicate load demand on, or power level of, the local generating system.
 During isolated operation (separated from the utility), the meter output signal is proportional to the actual plant load.
-When paralleled to the utility, the meter-drive signal will be proportional to the load demand on the plant or set generating system.
-A range adjustment potentiometer should be installed for calibration of the meter-drive signal.
+When paralleled to the utility, the meter-drive signal will be proportional to the load demand on the generating system.
+A 1 k Ω range adjustment potentiometer should be installed for calibration of the meter-drive signal.